SahO-ux/budget-tracker/README.md

 - D3.js for data visualization
 - DataGrid for displaying data in table
 - Redux toolkit to store categories globally
+- swagger-ui-express - For creating browsable API page
 - Axios for REST communication
 - TailwindCSS for styling
 - Framer motion for intuitive card interactions
 - Moment.js for displaying dates across app
-- React Bootstrap for implemnting modals across app
+- React Bootstrap for implemnting modals across frontend
 - React.js for UI development
 - Express.js for backend API
 - MongoDB for database